Some of them come in before their day begins, others after a long hard day at the office.

 Social media marketing is often driven by nothing more than bro science.

-If likes and shares get your eyes all googly I’m probably wasting my time explaining to you the importance of a website.
+If likes and shares get your eyes all googly, there’s no point in explaining the importance of a website.

-But I’m trusting you’ve got some common sense and don’t fall for vanity metrics like many people do.
+But you’ve got common sense and don’t fall for vanity metrics like many people do.

 The only way to really score big with social media is to pay for your ads.